lunching/wiSDOM/README.md

 (Will upload and provide the link of supplementary materials upon publication)

+For trouble shooting, please leave your comments under the issues page.

 ## Run wiSDOM using shinyapps.io with free RStudio service

 (shinyapps.io link will be provided upon publication)